wilkelab/influenza_codon_usage/Readme.txt

-codon - the codon we're looking at aa - the amino acid the codon codes for withIFN - the RSCU based off tRNA sequencing in the treatment with IFN withIFNmax - the maximum RSCU for the amino acid the given codon codes based off tRNA sequencing in the treatment with IFN withIFNmin - the minimum RSCU for the amino acid the given codon codes based off tRNA sequencing in the treatment with IFN withIFNreads - the number of sequences mapped to a tRNA that recognizes the codon in the treatment with IFN noIFN - the RSCU based off tRNA sequencing in the treatment with IFN noIFNmax - the maximum RSCU for the amino acid the given codon codes based off tRNA sequencing in the treatment with out IFN noIFNmin - the minimum RSCU for the amino acid the given codon codes based off tRNA sequencing in the treatment with out IFN noIFNreads - the number of sequences mapped to a tRNA that recognizes the codon in the treatment without IFN CAI - the RSCU based off the top 200 most highly expressed genes across multiple cell types as determined by ATLAS-EMBL database
+codon - the codon we're looking at aa - the amino acid the codon codes for withIFN - the RSCU based off tRNA sequencing in the treatment with IFN withIFNmax - the maximum RSCU for the amino acid the given codon codes for based off tRNA sequencing in the treatment with IFN withIFNmin - the minimum RSCU for the amino acid the given codon codes for based off tRNA sequencing in the treatment with IFN withIFNreads - the number of sequences mapped to a tRNA that recognizes the codon in the treatment with IFN noIFN - the RSCU based off tRNA sequencing in the treatment with IFN noIFNmax - the maximum RSCU for the amino acid the given codon codes for based off tRNA sequencing in the treatment with out IFN noIFNmin - the minimum RSCU for the amino acid the given codon codes for based off tRNA sequencing in the treatment with out IFN noIFNreads - the number of sequences mapped to a tRNA that recognizes the codon in the treatment without IFN CAI - the RSCU based off the top 200 most highly expressed genes across multiple cell types as determined by ATLAS-EMBL database
 CAImax - the maximum RSCU for the amino acid the given codon codes for based off the top 200 most highly expressed genes across multiple cell types as determined by ATLAS-EMBL database